 We aspire to create a diverse, stimulating, and collaborative lab environment.
 Motivated scientists of all stages (including postdocs, graduate students, and undergraduate students) and all backgrounds (including biology, bioinformatics, chemistry and engineering) are welcome to join our group.

 Postdoctoral fellows: openings are currently available.
 Candidates should email your application to , and include a CV, a summary of your current and future research interests, and names of three references.
 Please check out this jobRxiv post for more information.

-Graduate students: for perspective students, you are encouraged to apply directly to Ph.D. programs at University of Pennsylvania.
+Graduate students: for prospective students, you are encouraged to apply directly to Ph.D. programs at University of Pennsylvania.
 Rotation positions are available for first year graduate students (2020-2021 academic year).

-Research specialists: We are recruiting now.
-Please apply here until the position is .
+Research specialists: We are actively recruiting now.
+Please apply here.

 415 Curie Boulevard